-Chapter 8 Prescribed Standards for Clearing Vegetation
+Prescribed Standards for Clearing Vegetation

-- 8.1 Contractors appointed by the Municipality for the clearing of erven are not permitted to use any herbicides on private erven but can, under direction of the relevant municipal departmental manager, use herbicides to control invasive species on municipal property. - 8.2 The clearing of vegetation that constitutes a fire hazard shall be in compliance with the following prescribed standards: - 8.2.1 All erven shall be cleared of all deadwood and any other combustible material not associated with the growth of vegetation. - 8.2.2 All invasive alien vegetation shall be eradicated (cut down) and removed from the erven.
-The remaining stumps may be treated with herbicide at the discretion of the land owner to prevent re-growth.
-According to national Legislation: Cara and NEM:BA - 8.2.3 Grass and indigenous ground-covering plant species must be maintained at a maximum height of 500mm (0.5m); - 8.2.4 The area around trees shall be cleared of growth to a minimum height of 1.5m on the underside of the canopy with all ground level deadwood removed from the area around trees.
+- 8.1 Contractors appointed by the Municipality for the clearing of erven are not permitted to use any herbicides on private erven, unless specified by the landowner, but may, under direction of the relevant municipal departmental manager, use suitable herbicides and application methods to control invasive species on municipal property. - 8.2 The clearing of vegetation that constitutes a fire hazard shall be in compliance with the following prescribed standards: - 8.2.1 All erven shall be cleared of all deadwood and any other combustible material not associated with the growth of vegetation. - 8.2.2 All invasive alien vegetation shall be eradicated (cut down) and removed from the erven.
+Remaining stumps which were not uprooted, shall be treated with suitable herbicides and application methods under the direction of the landowner or appointed supervisor to prevent re-growth, according to national Legislation: Cara and NEM:BA - 8.2.3 Grass and indigenous ground-covering plant species must be maintained at a maximum height of 500mm (0.5m); - 8.2.4 The area around trees shall be cleared of growth to a minimum height of 1.5m on the underside of the canopy with all ground level deadwood removed from the area around trees. - 8.2.5 On erven that are surrounded by 1.8m or higher boundary walls the density of indigenous vegetation must be reduced by a minimum of 50% and vegetation must be cut down to at least 50mm below the top level of the walls. - 8.2.6 On properties larger than the standard size single residential erven adequate fire breaks must be provided as determined by the Chief Fire Officer. - 8.2.7 Erven that are located within 50m of thatch roofed structures shall be cleared of vegetation to the minimum standard at all times, irrespective of vegetation species and location, with the exception of trees, which must be trimmed in accordance with section 8.2.4 of this chapter. - 8.2.8 The clearing of erven shall be done in a manner that does not contribute to soil erosion. - 8.2.9 All vegetation refuse produced in the clearing of erven must be removed from cleared erf and may not be left on an erf or on the verge for longer than 3 (three) days.

-- 8.2.5 On erven that are surrounded by 1.8m or higher boundary walls the density of indigenous vegetation must be reduced by a minimum of 50% and vegetation must be cut down to at least 50mm below the top level of the walls. - 8.2.6 On properties larger than the standard size single residential erven adequate fire breaks must be provided as determined by the Chief Fire Officer. - 8.2.7 Erven that are located within 50m of thatch roofed structures shall be cleared of vegetation to the minimum standard at all times, irrespective of vegetation species and location, with the exception of trees, which must be trimmed in accordance with section 8.2.4 of this chapter. - 8.2.8 The clearing of erven shall be done in a manner that does not contribute to soil erosion. - 8.2.9 All vegetation refuse produced in the clearing of erven must be removed from cleared erf and may not be left on an erf or on the verge for longer than 3 (three) days. - 8.2.10 Cuttings may be chipped into pieces not larger than 100 x 100mm in size, which may either be removed or distributed over the cleared erf but may not be left as heaps that will give rise to spontaneous combustion. - 8.2.11 Garden refuse, cuttings and excess combustible material (including that produced during the clearing process) shall be removed from the property and disposed of at the relevant municipal refuse transfer station. - 8.2.12 It is recommended that private landowners make use of the registered contractors available on the Municipal database or contractor list supplied on request from the relevant administrators as they are aware of the minimum requirements and terrain.
+- 8.2.10 Cuttings may be chipped into pieces not larger than 100 x 100mm in size, which may either be removed or distributed over the cleared erf but may not be left as heaps that will give rise to spontaneous combustion. - 8.2.11 Garden refuse, cuttings and excess combustible material (including that produced during the clearing process) shall be removed from the property and disposed of at the relevant municipal refuse transfer station. - 8.2.12 It is recommended that private landowners make use of the registered contractors available on the Municipal database or contractor list supplied on request from the relevant administrators as they are aware of the minimum requirements and terrain.